susam/emfy/README.md

     the echo area at the bottom.
 This confirms that the function has been defined.

- 5. Now add the following code to the Elisp source file:
+ 5. Now add the following code to the Emacs Lisp source file:

     ```elisp
     (square 5)